Blog

 The 4:3 aspect ratio was one of the earliest options, known as the Academy Ratio, or the standard aspect ratio for all videos globally.

-With the rise of HD video and mobile devices with narrow screens and video capabilities, the same aspect ratio that was once a standard became one of the less popular aspect ratios.
+With the rise of HD video and mobile devices with narrow screens and video capabilities, this aspect ratio became less and less popular.

 The rare instances when a 4:3 aspect ratio might still work relate to:

-• Video content that primarily features single speakers, like lectures or talking-head corporate videos — if you want to use a more focused frame.
+• Video content that primarily features single speakers, such as a lecture, where you might want a more focused frame.

 21:9 (Cinematic Widescreen)

-Modern films are often shot in wider aspect ratios.
-However, their original aspect ratio is adjusted later when projected in different aspect ratios in cinemas.
+Modern films are often shot in wider aspect ratios and then their original aspect ratio is adjusted later when projected in cinemas.

 There's even the anamorphic aspect ratio technique, where an image is intentionally distorted during recording and then stretched back to its normal aspect ratio during projection.
 The effect is similar to the 21:9 ratio, but it's actually a 21.5:9 or 2.39:1.
 This conversion of the anamorphic format depends on the cinematic technology and screen sizes available at each venue.